School Trips

 Background Infromation

 Kate Robinson has a background of a BSc in Countryside Management and began her career by leading outdoor education trips for residential or day learning trips in a field studies centre.
 On returning to Great Wood Farm Kate completed her post graduate course in Early years Professional Status and Forest School Level 3 Leader Award and set up the Forest School.
 Robert Marlow has a scouting background and has been a Forest School Leader for many years, he helps coordinate Forest School at Great Wood Farm and leads our holiday club as well as many school trips a year.
+Louise Lambord is a qualified teacher and has been delivering Forest School in primary schools in Shropshire for ten years, before moving to Lincolnshire and working at GreaT Wood Farm in Janurary 2024.
+Joe Hornblow has a conservation science background and has a wealth of knowledge about the natural world and is currently completing his forest school level training.

 Our woodland sessions are either based in our own 'Farmer Brian's Wood' base camp or in one of our base camps in Boothby Great Wood, owned by Forest England.
 The location of the trip is dependent upon the session chosen and which base camp is best for the chosen activities.